 U2 – The Joshua Tree

-Hand signed in silver paint pen by: Bono – The Edge – Adam Clayton – Larry Mullen Jr.
+Hand signed by: Bono – The Edge – Adam Clayton – Larry Mullen Jr.

 Custom Designed Vertical Award Style with Black Suede and Genuine RIAA Platinum Award Album